rabbitmq/rabbitmq-website/site/streams.md

 ### <a id="data-safety" class="anchor" href="#data-safety">Data Safety</a>

-Stream queues replicate data across multiple nodes and publisher confirms are only issue once the data has been replicated to a quorum of stream replicas.
+Streams replicate data across multiple nodes and publisher confirms are only issued once the data has been replicated to a quorum of stream replicas.

-Stream queues always store data on disk, however, they do not explicitly flush (fsync) the data from the operating system page cache to the underlying storage medium, instead it relies on the operating system to do as and when required.
+Streams always store data on disk, however, they do not explicitly flush (fsync) the data from the operating system page cache to the underlying storage medium, instead they rely on the operating system to do as and when required.
 This means that an uncontrolled shutdown of a server could result in data loss for replicas hosted on that node.
 Although theoretically this opens up the possibility of confirmed data loss, the chances of this happening during normal operation is